180D-FW-2021/Team5/hardware/README.md

 ## `Car.__init__(in1, in2, in3, in4, enL, enR)`
 The constructor of the `Car` class takes 6 parameters for the 4 input pins, and the 2 enable pins.
 The input pins control the direction of the motor and the enable pins control the speed.

+Note: The enable pins MUST be PWM.
+On RPi, PWM are pins 12,13,18,19.

 ## `MQTT Commands`
 ### `ece180d/team5/motorControls`
 'L' - turns car left